MWein/Penny/README.md

 ## Terms That I Probably Defined Incorrectly

 - **Option**: A contract to buy or sell 100 shares of stock at a certain strike on or before the expiration date.
 The Europeans do it slightly differently but Europe doesn't matter.
-This is America god d**n it.

 - **Underlying**: Stonk.